eclipse/kapua/docs/developer-guide/en/sso.md

 If you want to add a new user, please follow the instructions below (remember to use the `admin` user with `admin` password to log in):

-1. From the "Users" tab on the left menu, click on "Add user"
+1. Inside the "kapua" realm, from the "Users" tab on the left menu, click on "Add user"
 2. Configure the user as follows:
     - Username : e.g. "_alice_"
     - Email : e.g. "_alice@heremailprovider.com_"